jcjimenezvadillo/NoaChess/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [**Pon aquí tu email de contacto**].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.